 Before you continue, inspect your crane for any damage, with particular attention to your crane’s rope, which could melt if there was lightning nearby.

 It’s important to minimise the risks when using mobile cranes in dangerous weather and know when you can’t use them at all.

-At United Crane Services, we abide by laws and regulations and can advise you what to do in these circumstances.
-If you have any questions about crane use during emergencies, or if you would like to book a crane hire in Perth, feel free to call us on +61 08 9250 4488, email us at firstname.lastname@example.org or just click on the https://www.ucsperth.com.au/contact/.
+At United Crane Services, we abide by laws and regulations and can advise you on what to do in these circumstances.
+If you have any questions about crane use during emergencies, or if you would like to book a crane hire in Perth, feel free to call us at +61 08 9250 4488, or email us at email@example.com.
 Our friendly and knowledgeable team would be happy to help out.